Search Results

 Read More Nancy Atkinson

 Nancy Atkinson is a science journalist and author with a passion for telling the stories of people involved in space exploration and astronomy.
-Atkinson recently retired from daily writing, but she formerly wrote for Universe Today, The Planetary Society, and many other outlets.
-Her book about the Apollo Program, Eight Years to the Moon: The…
+Atkinson has retired from daily writing, but previously wrote for Universe Today, The Planetary Society, and many other outlets.
+Her book Eight Years to the Moon: The History of the Apollo Missions,…

 Read More Swati Avasthi